elephantscale/data-pipelining-with-spark-labs-101/03-data-generator/README-data-generator.md

 |             4 |              10 |
 |             5 |              14 |

-## Data Locations

-We have the data files already generated for you.
-Check here.

-* Transaction data : TODO
-* Rewards data : TODO

 You can also generate data by following the instructions below.